Kyle Farmer Preview, Player Props: Twins vs. Athletics

-On Wednesday, Kyle Farmer (.306 slugging percentage in past 10 games, with no homers) and the Minnesota Twins face the Oakland Athletics, whose starting pitcher will be Joey Estes.
-First pitch is at 7:40 PM ET.
+The Minnesota Twins, including Kyle Farmer (.390 on-base percentage in past 10 games, 75 points above season-long percentage), battle starter Luis Medina and the Oakland Athletics at Target Field, Thursday at 1:10 PM ET.

-In his last game, he went 1-for-3 with two RBI against the Athletics.
+In his most recent appearance, he went 1-for-4 with a double and an RBI against the Athletics.

 Sportsbook Promo Codes